tmux-python/tmuxp/docs/developing.md

 ### Rebuild on save

-Rebuild the documentation when an `.rst` file is edited:
+Rebuild the documentation when an `.md` file is edited:

 ```console
 $ cd doc